Bloom Filters in Adversarial Environments: Adversarial Resilient Bloom Filters and One-Way Functions

-We define an (inefficient) adversary $\PredictUnsteady$ (see \Cref{fig:attack2}) that (given $\M_0$) can attack the Bloom filter, that is, find an element $x^*$ that was not queried before and is a false positive with high probability.
+We define an (inefficient) adversary $\PredictUnsteady$ in \Cref{fig:attack2} that (given $\M_0$) can attack the Bloom filter, that is, find an element $x^*$ that was not queried before and is a false positive with high probability (the final adversary will be efficient).